Protostellar disks in their natural habitat -- the formation of protostars and their accretion disks in the turbulent and magnetized interstellar medium: Acknowledgements

 \section{Acknowledgements}

+The authors acknowledge helpful discussions with Troels Haugbølle and Michael Küffmeier.
 TN and PC acknowledge the support of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - EXC-2094 - 390783311 of the DFG Cluster of Excellence ''ORIGINS''.
 Support for OZ was provided by Harvard University through the Institute for Theory and Computation Fellowship.
 SW gratefully acknowledges support by the CRC 1601 (SFB 1601 sub-project A5) funded by the DFG (German Research Foundation) – grant number 500700252.